 My favorite weapon in the game.
 Ranged weapon with a

 capacity of 8 shells.
 I'm not actually sure how many shells you can

 hold as I never maxed out (told you it was my favorite weapon) but I

 would assume that it's over 120, as I had that many at one point.

 Each pack of shells gives you eight, while enemies frop four shells.

-Very powerful at point blank, but its power decreases rapidly with
+, but its power decreases rapidly with

 distance.
 The shotgun also takes the longest to reload--assuming